Rail transport in Shropshire: Former railways

 Many were closed in the 1960s, although the county did not fare too badly under Dr Beeching's massive nationwide railway cuts.
 The Heart of Wales Line was saved from closure.
 However, some previously major railway centres in the county, such as Oswestry, Newport and Market Drayton, now have no public railways.

 Heritage railways

-There are three heritage railways in Shropshire: the Severn Valley Railway from Bridgnorth to Kidderminster (in Worcestershire), the Telford Steam Railway at Horsehay, and two restored stretches of the Cambrian Railways, being run by Cambrian Heritage Railways between Oswestry and Weston Wharf, and between Llynclys and Pant.
+There are three heritage railways in Shropshire: the Severn Valley Railway from Bridgnorth en-route to Kidderminster (in Worcestershire), the Telford Steam Railway at Horsehay & Dawley, and two restored stretches of the Cambrian Railways, being run by Cambrian Heritage Railways between Oswestry and Weston Wharf, and between Llynclys South and Penygarreg Lane in Pant.

 Cambrian Heritage Railways also (since taking on the former Cambrian Railway Society CRS) aims to restore part of the Potteries, Shrewsbury & North Wales Railway at Nantmawr for use as a heritage railway.
 The CHR have a second operating base at Oswestry railway station, with a small collection of locos and rolling stock.

 As well as the heritage only lines, the national lines of Shropshire witness a regular number of special charter trains with heritage diesel and steam locomotives and historic carriage stock in operation.